 Philips spent much of 2011 on the periphery of the televisual market, bereft of Freeview HD tuners and dogged by confusion over its long-term ambitions, having off-loaded its TV business into a joint venture.
 But things are off to a better start in 2012.
-Philips 42PFL7666 Smart TV Collaborative effort: Philips' 7000 series TV …
+Philips 42PFL7666 Smart TV Collaborative effort: Philips' 7000 series …

 Mood lighting, just what stopped me buying it in the first place.